onepub-dev/dcli/README.md

 Each package includes install instructions which is simply a matter of adding a dependency line to your pubspec and running:

-`dshell clean <script>`.
+`dcli clean <script>`.

 ## Sharing packages
 When building scripts you often developed common coding patterns and use a common set of packages to help get the job done.

-DShell helps you manage these common packages by allowing you to define a set of Dart packages that are injected into every script you run.
+DCli helps you manage these common packages by allowing you to define a set of Dart packages that are injected into every script you run.

 See the section on [Customising Depenendency Injection](#customising-dependancy-injection) for details.